Product Safety:

 Pacifiers sold in Australia must meet the requirements of AS 2432:2015, which outlines important safety requirements for the design, construction, and performance of baby dummies.

-Pacifier chains (also known as soother holders) are commonly designed in accordance with the European safety standard EN 12586.
-This standard provides guidance on important safety features such as product length, ventilation requirements, strength testing, and attachment design.
+Pacifier chains (also known as soother holders) are commonly designed in accordance with the European safety standard DIN EN 12586:2025.
+This standard specifies important safety requirements relating to product length, ventilation, strength testing, mechanical safety, and attachment design to help reduce potential hazards for infants and young children.

-At My Nooshies, we carefully source our materials and components from suppliers who confirm that their products are manufactured in accordance with recognised international safety and quality management systems, including ISO 9001.
+At My Nooshies, we carefully source our materials and components from suppliers who confirm that their products are manufactured in accordance with recognised international safety and quality management systems.

 The silicone beads and pacifier clips used in our pacifier chains are sourced from manufacturers who provide documentation confirming the materials are food-grade silicone, BPA-free, and manufactured in accordance with recognised material safety standards.
-These materials are also free from PVC, latex, rubber and lead.
+These materials are also free from PVC, latex, rubber, phthalates, and lead.

-As a small handmade business, My Nooshies takes care when selecting materials and assembling each product.
-We perform ongoing quality checks during the production process and aim to ensure our products meet applicable safety expectations.
-As the business grows and expands into larger retail environments, additional independent product testing may be undertaken where required by retailers or industry guidelines.
+As a small handmade business, My Nooshies takes great care when selecting materials and assembling each product.
+We perform ongoing quality checks throughout the production process to help ensure our products consistently meet applicable safety expectations while still offering practical, stylish products parents can feel confident using every day.

 For more information: